MaretIdris/promises-examples/README.md

   // If you only care about successful Promise completions:

-   resolveFn(payloadToReturn) // you can also wrap this into setTimeout()
+   resolveFn(payloadToReturn) // you can also wrap this into setTimeout(). resolveFn() is provided by the Promise constructor.

   // If you only care about errored out Promise completions: rejectFn("error message to return")